Certification of stellar ranks of quantum states of light with a pair of click detectors: Witnesses based on and

 The set of probability pairs $[R_2,R_1]$ that are achievable by quantum states with stellar rank at most $m-1$ forms a convex set $\mathcal{S}_{m-1}$ in a two-dimensional space, see Fig.~\ref{figW}.
 Determination of the stellar rank threshold $W_{\lambda,m}$ for the witness $\hat{W}_\lambda$ identifies a line that is tangent to the boundary of this convex set at some point.
 By varying the parameter $\lambda$ we can probe and find the whole boundary of this convex set $\mathcal{S}_{m-1}$.

 For reference, we first plot in Fig.~\ref{figW}(a) the results for $\eta=1$ \cite{Lachman2019}.
 In this case, the setup allows to certify only the stellar rank $1$.
 Note that analytical description of the quantum non-Gaussianity boundary depicted in Fig.~4(a) was derived in Ref. \cite{Lachman2013}.
-Besides the boundary between the various sets $\mathcal{S}_{m}$ it is also important to identify the ultimate boundary of all physically achievable probability pairs $[R_2, R_1] $.
+Aside from the boundary between the various sets $\mathcal{S}_{m}$ it is also important to identify the ultimate boundary of all physically achievable probability pairs $[R_2, R_1] $.
 For $\eta=1$, this boundary is formed by a triangle \cite{Lachman2013}, as illustrated in Fig.~\ref{figW}(a).
 The vertices of this triangle correspond to the vacuum state $[0,0]$, single-photon Fock state $[0, \frac{1}{2}]$, and a Gaussian quantum state with asymptotically infinite energy so that both detectors always click, $[1,0]$.
 Note that the probability pairs $[R_2(n),R_1(n)]$ for input Fock states with $n>1$ all lie on a straight line that connects the points $[0,\frac{1}{2}]$ and $[1,0]$.
 To show this, note that for $\eta=1$ we get $R_2(n)=1-2/2^n+\delta_{n0}$ and $R_{1}(n)=1/2^n-\delta_{n0}$.
 For $n>0$ we thus obtain a simple linear relationship

-As illustrated in Fig.~\ref{figW}(b), this picture changes for $\eta<1$ and higher stellar ranks become certifiable for certain states.
-Note that the witnesses based on pair of probabilities $R_1$ and $R_2$ are strictly stronger than witness based just on $R_1$, because the knowledge of probability of simultaneous clicks of both detectors $R_2$ provides additional information that imposes stricter limit on the maximum achievable probability $R_1$ of click of the first detector only.
-Note also that the quantum non-Gaussianity criterion for this type of lossy detection with a pair of click detectors was presented in Ref. \cite{Checchinato2024}, c.f. the boundary of the gray area in Fig.~4(b) .
+As illustrated in Fig.~\ref{figW}(b), this picture changes for $\eta<1$ and stellar ranks higher than $1$ become certifiable for certain states.
+Note that the witnesses based on pair of probabilities $R_1$ and $R_2$ are strictly stronger than witness based just on $R_1$, because the knowledge of probability of simultaneous clicks of both detectors $R_2$ provides additional information that imposes stricter limit on the maximum achievable probability $R_1$ of click of the first detector only. \tcr{ Note also that the quantum non-Gaussianity criterion for this type of lossy detection with a pair of click detectors was presented in Ref. \cite{Checchinato2024} [cf. the boundary of the gray area in Fig.~4(b)].}